 The Sub-Saharan Africa Initiative of German Business

-The Sub-Saharan Africa Initiative of German Business (SAFRI) is jointly supported by the Association of German Chambers of Commerce and Industry (Deutscher Industrie- und Handelskammertag – DIHK), the Federation of German Industries (Bundesverband der Deutschen Industrie – BDI), the Federation of German Wholesale, the Foreign Trade and Services (Bundesverband Großhandel, Außenhandel, Dienstleistungen – BGA), and the German African Business Association (Afrika-Verein der Deutschen Wirtschaft).
-Under this regional initiative, the sponsors jointly aim to intensify economic relations between Germany and the countries of Sub-Saharan Africa.
+The Sub-Saharan Africa Initiative of German Business (SAFRI) is a joint initiative of leading business federations - the German Chamber of Commerce and Industry (Deutsche Industrie- und Handelskammer– DIHK), the Federation of German Industries (Bundesverband der Deutschen Industrie – BDI), the Federation of German Wholesale, the Foreign Trade and Services (Bundesverband Großhandel, Außenhandel, Dienstleistungen – BGA), and the German African Business Association (Afrika-Verein der Deutschen Wirtschaft).
+Under this regional initiative, the associations jointly aim to intensify economic relations between Germany and the countries of Sub-Saharan Africa.
 SAFRI-Chairman since 2015 is Prof. Dr. Heinz-Walter Große, Chairman of the Supervisory Board of B. Braun Group subsidiary Aesculap.

 The aim of SAFRI is to promote sustainable and cooperative economic relations between Germany and sub-Saharan Africa.